Survival options for kidnapping victims to escape.

 Which of the survival options should she choose?

-• Wait and see what happens – then decide what to do.
+• Wait and see what happens – and hope for the best.

 • Reason with him, if at all possible.